 Plenty of New Yorkers took the streets to light up in celebration of one of the biggest wins for legal weed in the US in years, one that many believe is a big step towards federal legalization.

-After March 31, anyone over the age of 21 can hold and smoke marijuana in public.
+After March 31, 2021, anyone over the age of 21 can possess and smoke marijuana in public.
 The legislation allows up to three ounces of dry herb or 24 grams of concentrates per individual.

-Starting last Wednesday, anywhere where you could smoke tobacco in New York State, you can now smoke pot too.
-This is basically everywhere except your workplace, inside a car, or within 100 feet from a school.
+This means that anywhere you could smoke tobacco in New York state, you can now smoke pot too.
+This is basically everywhere except your workplace, inside a car, or within 100 feet of a school.

-Cannabis for medical purposes was already legal in the state; still, lawmakers decided to extend the program.
-For medical marijuana users, this means that it will be easier for them to be prescribed cannabis by a doctor.
+Cannabis for medical purposes was already legal in the state.
+Still, lawmakers decided to extend the program.
+For medical marijuana users, it will be easier for them to be prescribed cannabis by a doctor.

 Now, medical professionals can recommend cannabis for any condition.
 Besides, patients will be able to receive 60-day dosages, 30 more than they could before this historic legislation passed.

-One of the most significant issues this legislation wanted to address was racial injustice and social equity.
-In 2018, a study revealed that, in New York City, Black people were 8 times more prone to being arrested on low-level marijuana charges compared to white people even when consumption rates are pretty similar for both races.
+In 2018, a study revealed that, in New York City, Black people were 8 times more prone to being arrested on low-level marijuana charges compared to white people, even when consumption rates are pretty similar for both races.

-This is one of the most craved aspects of the legislation, but unfortunately, there is still some work to do before dispensaries can open their doors.
-And when we say more time, we mean longer than one year.
+This is one of the most craved aspects of the legislation, but unfortunately, it took some time, effort, and work.

-Legal cannabis will be an entirely new industry in New York State, which is why legislators at the Office Of Cannabis Management will have to determine how it will operate.
-Between regulation of sales, taxes, and license allocation, there is still much to determine.
+Legal cannabis is an entirely new industry in New York State, which is why legislators at the Office Of Cannabis Management took time to determine how it should operate.
+Between regulation of sales, taxes, and license allocation, there were lots to cover.